PHPWord

 Ans: Reproductive health ensures:

-growth of reproductive organs
+Proper growth of reproductive organs.

-Awareness about hygiene and diseases
+Awareness about hygiene and diseases.

 30. Why should adolescents avoid drug and alcohol consumption?